Mascerade/supervised-product-matching/README.md

 ### Dataset

 #### WDC Product Corpus
-* For the training data, I am going to use the WDC Gold Standard database of products (http://webdatacommons.org/largescaleproductcorpus/v2/index.html)
+* For the training data, I am going to use the WDC Gold Standard database of products (http://webdatacommons.org/largescaleproductcorpus/v2/index.html).

 * After further looking at the data, it seems like each product in the dataset as a cluser_id.
-   * Essentially, this means that we can just use the cluster_id to build the positive examples of matches and use random examples outside of the cluster to build our negative training examples
+   * Essentially, this means that we can just use the cluster_id to build the positive examples of matches and use random examples outside of the cluster to build our negative training examples.

 * The way the dataset works is that for each entry in it, there is a title_right and a title_left.
 These are the two titles represented in a pair.
 There is a label that tells you whether the titles represent the same product or not.
 Using this, we already have built a dataset of positive and negative example pairs.
    * I also have created a seperate CSV file that is a simpler version of the original dataset.
-It ony containes the titles with a label (either 0 or 1)
+It ony containes the titles with a label (either 0 or 1).

-* The WDC Product Data researchers also did their own experiments, and they actually have a model that they trained using their own custom fastText encoding model
+* The WDC Product Data researchers also did their own experiments, and they actually have a model that they trained using their own custom fastText encoding model.
    * They got about 90% accuracy on their training set which included computers, cameras, watches and shoes
-      * They used a regular vanilla RNN which I find odd because an LSTM would surely capture the relatability between the tokens much better than a standard LSTM
+      * They used a regular vanilla RNN which I find odd because an LSTM would surely capture the relatability between the tokens much better than a standard LSTM.
-   * I find this odd because computers and cameras do not make up a lot of the training set
+   * I find this odd because computers and cameras do not make up a lot of the training set.
       * There are 26 million offers, with office products making up about 13.13% of the dataset, so surely they could have used some of those
       * If the issue were the correlation between the different product categories (electronics related to book related to health related to toys etc.), then why would they pair computers and cameras with watches and shoes?

 #### Custom Made Laptop Data (laptops.csv)
-* After creating the initial model (v0.1), I decided that I wanted to create data catered specifically to getting better at laptop data, as it is a common electronic to shop for
+* After creating the initial model (v0.1), I decided that I wanted to create data catered specifically to getting better at laptop data, as it is a common electronic to shop for.

 * The data can be found at https://www.kaggle.com/ionaskel/laptop-prices

-* I normalize the data and then substitute different key attributes (CPU, Graphics, Size, etc.) in order to create negative data and remove certain attributes (Screentype, brand, laptop type, etc.) and add in random words manufacturers like to use, like "premium", "NEW", etc. in order to to create the positive data
+* I normalize the data and then substitute different key attributes (CPU, Graphics, Size, etc.) in order to create negative data and remove certain attributes (Screentype, brand, laptop type, etc.) and add in random words manufacturers like to use, like "premium", "NEW", etc. in order to to create the positive data.

-* I also randomize the order of tokens so that the does not overfit to certain positions of tokens
+* I also randomize the order of tokens so that the does not overfit to certain positions of tokens.

 #### More Custom Made Laptop Data (`spec_data.csv`)
 * Using a custom-made `csv` file called `spec_data.csv`, I can essentially create all the fake-laptop data I want.
 Data size in no longer an issue for laptops, it is just the quality of data that has to be improved.
 Using this file, the data used to train is `spec_train_data.csv`

+#### Rest of The Data
+* The rest of the data used is for CPUs, RAM, Drives, etc. It is used to both classify these types of items and for the model to understand better what them for laptop classification.